Please or Register to create posts and topics.

 A very nice 'K' cover.
 Thank you.

-However, I have two 'issues' with the write-up.
-First, there were no POW Camps in SA.
-So great was the British fear of insurrection by Cape Dutch sympathetic to the Boer republican cause that all captured ZAR and OFS combatants were shipped to POW camps overseas.
 However, Underbidder's description of the Refugee Camps as 'white POW camps' is appropriate.
-The occupants of these camps had been captured by the British Army who believed they were providing succour to Boer commandos active in the field.
+However, these women, children and old men were not combatants.
+They were civilians forcibly removed from their homes and farms by the British Army.
+The British believed these peoiple were providing succour to Boer commandos active in the field.
 They were held forcibly in these camps against their will.
-You could argue that these women, childreren and old men were POWs, not refugees.
+You can make a strong case for arguing that these women, childreren and old men were POWs, not refugees.

 After the British had dynamited and burned their farms and bayonetted the livestock, the now destitute and forcibly 'displaced' Boer women, children and old men were marched off to so-called 'Refugee Camps'.
 They were not refugees throwing themselves on the mercy and kindness of strangers.
 They were civilians whose lives had been destroyed for tactical military reasons by the British Army.
 By calling them 'refugees' the British hoped to deflect some of their guilt for what is today a war crime.
 These Boer 'refugees' would have preferred to have stayed in their homes (and keep on supplying the commandos) rather than see them destroyed by the British Army's scorched earth policy.
 After that they had to endure watching almost half of all Boer children in the Concentration Camps die.

-The British Army perpetrated a wartime holocaust and housed its victims in 'Refugee Camps'.
-It is one of the 20th Century's greatest acts of cynical misnomering and guilt deflection.
-Sadly, the death rate in these camps eventually gave the lie to the euphemism and finally the world got to know them for what they were, death camps run by a heartlessly indifferent jingoistic British military regime.
+Under Kitchener the British Army initiated a 'scorched earth' policy which concentrated the dislocated in 'Refugee Camps'.
+The British Army turned a blind eye to the ensuing sickness in the 'Refugee Camps' and acted coldly with callous indifference to the spiralling death rate.
+The victims were called 'dirty Boers'.
+The 'Refugee |Camp' was one of the 20th Century's great acts of cynical misnomering and guilt deflection.
+The death rate in these camps eventually gave the lie to the euphemism and finally the world got to know them for what they were, death camps run by a heartless, jingoistic British military regime.
+Only the intervention of Emily Hobhouse, a British anti-war activist concerned with the welfare of people generally, saved these unfortunate 'refugees' from extinction.

-See David Mordants display. https://southafricanphilatelyclub.com/3d-flip-book/concentration-camps-of-the-abw
+See David Mordants Concentration Camp display here.

 Historical!
 But love the cover.